History and Tours of the Museum of Performing Arts

 These performers, and thousands more who have performed at His Majesty's Theatre since 1904, have all contributed to the cultural and social livelihood of Western Australia.
 In a fitting celebration of this, in February 2001, His Majesty's Theatre opened the Museum of Performing Arts.

-The Museum of Performing Arts is curated by Theatre Historian Ivan King and Friends of His Majesty's Theatre are only too happy to assist with enquiries.
+The Museum of Performing Arts is curated by Theatre Historian Ivan King OAM and Friends of His Majesty's Theatre are only too happy to assist with enquiries.

 The Museum of Performing Arts houses more than 40,000 catalogued items of theatre memorabilia collected by the theatre's historian.
-Items such as glamorous costumes, photographs, press clippings, scripts, scores and other historic pieces are publicly exhibited at the Museum, DownStairs at the Maj, with a new exhibition to view every six to eight weeks.
+Items such as glamorous costumes, photographs, press clippings, scripts, scores and other historic pieces are publicly exhibited at the Museum, Downstairs at The Maj, with a new exhibition to view every six to eight weeks.
 The oldest item in the Museum collection dates back to 1854 - a beautiful silk programme from a Perth performance of amateur theatricals.

 Find out about our various theatre tours including: Grand Historical, Behind the Scenes, School Education and Technical.